m4sterbunny/rtd-gcp-cloud/source/pages/virtual-networking.rst

 	- Cloud Armor
 		- protects against denial-of-service attacks (DDoS)
 		- works with HTTP/S load-balancing
+	- Cloud Content Delivery Network (CDN)
+		- reduces latency with region-based provision
+		- ideal for large volumes of static content
-	- Cloud CDN
+	- Cloud Interconnect
+		- connects private networks to Google's network
-		-
+		- provides an SLA
+		- alternative is VPN with reduced bandwidth

 Virtual Private Cloud
 #####################

 GCP's Virtual Private Cloud (VPC) supports networking with VM instances, Kubernetes Engine containers, and the App Engine flexible environment.
 A VPC network is an essential component of linking with VM instances, containers, or App Engine applications.
 Therefore, each GCP project creates a default network a soon as any of these services are started.

-The GCP supports 3 different Virtual Private Cloud (VPC) network types:
+The GCP supports 3 different VPC network types:

 - Default
 - Auto mode
 - Custom mode

 The default setup has one subnet per region and pre-set firewall rules.
 The Auto mode option includes regional IP allocation and a fixed /20 subnet per region, it comes with one subnet per region.
 The custom mode does not setup default subnets, it allows full control of IP ranges as well as regional IP allocation.

+VPC subnets have regional scope, i.e. they can span the zones that make up a region.

 .. note:: Auto mode networks